A Systematic Survey on Large Language Models for Evolutionary Optimization: From Modeling to Solving: LLMs for Optimization Solving

-Beyond these two main lines, several studies have explored novel search paradigms.
-Ye \textit{et al.} proposed ReEvo \cite{ye2024reevo}, which treats the LLM as a hyper-heuristic and introduces a reflective evolution mechanism.
-Zheng \textit{et al.} developed MCTS-AHD \cite{zheng2025monte}, employing Monte Carlo Tree Search to explore heuristic space more thoroughly and avoid local optima.
-Pham \textit{et al.} proposed HSEvo \cite{dat2025hsevo}, combining harmony search with genetic algorithms and introducing diversity metrics to balance exploration and exploitation.
-Together, these efforts highlight the shift from single-step demonstrations toward robust iterative frameworks that can adaptively generate increasingly sophisticated optimization algorithms.
+Other iterative frameworks explore alternative search and reflection mechanisms \cite{sun2024autosat, huang2025autonomous, zhang2024understanding, yin2025controlling, li2025llm, ling2025complex}.
+ReEvo \cite{ye2024reevo} treats the LLM as a hyper-heuristic and uses reflective evolution to revise candidate strategies.
+MCTS-AHD \cite{zheng2025monte} applies Monte Carlo Tree Search to the heuristic design space to reduce premature convergence.
+HSEvo \cite{dat2025hsevo} combines harmony search with genetic algorithms and uses diversity measures to balance exploration and exploitation.
+Collectively, these methods mark a transition from isolated one-shot demonstrations to search frameworks that generate, evaluate, and revise algorithms iteratively.